tanelpuhu/thunderbird-dbus-sender/README.md

 Event can be "new", "read" or "unread".
 Incase of "read" and "unread", author and subject are empty.

+And why you ask?
+Because I was having trouble accessing dbus from script that ran from cron and by upstart script.

 PS.
 Redis server should run in same machine as Thunderbird (127.0.0.1:6379)